Kids love to make pipe cleaner crafts like this easy bunny craft with pipe cleaners and wooden beads.

 Easy Bunny Crafts for Preschoolers and Kids of all Ages

-If you wonder how bunnies and eggs came to be associated with Easter, hop over to read fun family Easter traditions.
+If you have ever wondered how bunnies and eggs came to be associated with Easter, hop over to read family Easter traditions.
 We have uncovered some fun facts to share with you!

 You may also like this collection of cute baby chick crafts and these fun Easter art projects for kids.